Adeyemitoba/Disease-Incidence-Analysis-2001-2022/README.md

 ### Key Findings

-1. **Disease Trends:** Seasonal peaks for Lyme disease and other disease increases were observed.
-Gender disparities showed higher rates for vector-borne diseases in males and certain infections in females.
+1. **Disease Trends:** Seasonal peaks were observed for Lyme disease.
+Gender disparities showed higher rates for vector-borne diseases in males and higher rates for certain infections like Chlamydia in females.
-2. **Geographical Hotspots:** Inyo and Kern counties were significant hotspots, while San Francisco and Sacramento showed lower incidence rates.
+2. **Geographical Hotspots:** Inyo and Kern counties were identified as significant hotspots, while San Francisco and Sacramento had lower incidence rates.

 ### Implications for Public Health

-The findings suggest targeted resource allocation and gender-specific health strategies could enhance public health interventions.
+The findings suggest targeted health interventions could be more effective if focused on identified hotspots and tailored to address gender disparities.

 ### Limitations

-The analysis is limited to the dataset's diseases and counties in California.
-External factors like policy changes or healthcare access weren't considered, and no predictive models were used.
+The analysis is limited to the diseases included in the dataset and California counties only.
+External factors like policy changes or healthcare access were not considered, and no predictive modeling was performed.

 ---